 Surgery is one of the main treatments for mouth and oropharyngeal cancer.
-You might also have surgery to relieve symptoms, such as difficulty eating.
+You might have surgery alone or with other treatments, for example, radiotherapy.
+Or you may have it to relieve symptoms, such as difficulty eating.

 Cancers of the mouth and oropharynx can sometimes block a part of your throat, which may affect your breathing and eating.
 Find out how surgery can help.

 Cancers of the mouth and oropharynx can spread to lymph nodes in your neck.

 Before your surgery, you have tests to check your fitness and you meet members of your treatment team.

 Get tips on what to take into hospital.